Thule Urban Glide 2 Combo Review

 Fold and Unfold

-The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand if you need to.
+The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand.
 The Urban Glide 2 has a new automatic lock and it self-stands if the handlebar is adjusted correctly.

-The Urban Glide 2 brakes are easy to set and release with a wide pedal in the middle of the back near the axel.
-The pedal works with open-toed shoes without causing pain.
+The brakes are easy to set and release with a wide pedal in the middle of the back near the axle, and it works with open-toed shoes without causing pain.
 The new Urban Glide 2 also features a deacceleration handbrake that twists forward to slow a moving stroller.
 This brake works well and while awkward at first, is a design we think most parents will like.

-While the Urban Glide 2 has a lovely canopy that is large with a peek-a-boo window, you can't use the canopy in conjunction with an infant car seat carrier because it doesn't come up high enough.
-You don't need to remove it like you need to with some other strollers, but it isn't usable.
+While the Urban Glide 2 has a lovely large canopy with a peek-a-boo window, you can't use the canopy in conjunction with an infant car seat carrier.
+You don't need to remove it, but it isn't usable.

 Ease of Setup

-The Thule is easy to set up with a time of just over 5 minutes to assemble.
-It doesn't require any tools, and all you need to do is attach the wheels.
-The manual is average with multiple languages happening on the same page.
-The illustrations are clear, but there is an insert about how to remove the front wheel that can be confusing until if you don't realize it isn't the actual instructions.
-Because of this, it took probably a minute longer than it should have.
+The Thule is easy to set up with a time of just over 5 minutes.
+It doesn't require any tools, and all you do is attach the wheels.
+The manual is average with multiple languages on the same page, but the illustrations are clear.
+There is an insert about how to remove the front wheel that can be confusing until you realize it isn't the instructions.

-Thule brings it all to the table with quality materials and design that helped it earn a 9 of 10 for quality.
+Thule brings it all to the table with quality materials and design.
 This stroller has nice ripstop material that fits into hidden grooves for a seamless look with the aluminum frame.
 Everything on the Urban Glide 2 has a keen attention to detail with durable construction and no manufacturer defects.